 - Three: churn creates a continuity gap in care, which unsettles clients who become familiar and comfortable with the same staff coming into their homes.
 The end result is poorer client outcomes.

 Job satisfaction is vital to recruiting and retaining top talent and making churn a non-issue.
 And that’s not easy to do for what are challenging, demanding and often difficult jobs as front-of-line care staff.
 Workers who feel that they aren’t getting the hours they want, at the locations they want, and with the compensation they seek, will naturally keep their eyes open for other employment opportunities -- or leave the industry entirely.
-The issue of caregiver burnout is a factor here as well (check out our blog 6 ways your home care staff can increase caregiver retention).
+The issue of care worker burnout is a factor here as well (check out our blog 6 ways your home care staff can increase caregiver retention).